 (b) The fiscal year for PSERS ends on June 30 of each year.
 The net decrease in the unfunded actuarial accrued liability between 1999 and 2000 is due primarily to investment returns exceeding the actuarially assumed rate.
-The net increase in the unfunded actuarial accrued liability from 2001 to 2004 is attributable to pension plan modification under Act 9 of 2001 and Act 38 of 2002 and actuarial investment returns below the actuarially assumed rate.
+The net increase in the unfunded actuarial accrued liability from 2001 to 2005 is attributable to pension plan modification under Act 9 of 2001 and Act 38 of 2002 and actuarial investment returns below the actuarially assumed rate an actuarial firm to obtain necessary actuarial services to comply with Statement No. 45.
+Through early May 2006, the Commonwealth has contracted with an actuarial service provider to provide various actuarial valuations necessary to comply with Statement No. 45 and such actuarial services are expected to be completed by June 30, 2006.
+These actuarial measurements, as of June 30, 2008, will be determined using a December 31, 2005 valuation date.
+The earliest time by which such June 30, 2008 measurements are calculated will be June 2006, based on the Commonwealth's latest proposed schedule.